jesse-c/jesse-c/README.md

 ## Preamble

 I'm currently working as an MLOps Engineer at [Climate Policy Radar](https://www.climatepolicyradar.org).
 Outside of work, I'm blogging about projects, research, and other things, across topics mostly about software engineering and machine learning.
+When I can, I contribute to open-source projects.
 Here's a sample:

 ## Projects